wlonk/arcadia/arcadia.md

 At the end of a session, you may adjust any relationships you have.

 Relationships are constrained, though.
 You cannot be intimates with the entire world.
-At any time, you may have no more than two level three relationships, three level two, and five level one.
-Yes, these numbers are small; it's a game, the cast is likewise small.
+At character creation, you have 17 points to distribute, one-for-one, among your relationships.
+You may gain more points through [character growth](#seasons-growth-and-change).

 ### Reputations